sneezing; colds; allergies; flu; allergy; sneeze;

 Sneezing shows that the nose is being irritated.
 If you sneeze a lot then talk to your doctor.
 It may be that you are allergic to something and some medicine could help.

 If you have a cold – a sneeze can spread germs a very long way (over a metre).
 Cover your nose when you sneeze.
-It is best if you can use a tissue, then put the tissue in a bin and wash your hands.
+It is best if you can use a tissue, then put the tissue in a bin, or flush it down the lavatory and don't forget to wash your hands.

 Uh oh I've got the sneezes.